Who is Katherine Elkins?

 Where can I find the full research and publication record?

-The site organizes the work by research domain on the Research page, with additional context on the Media page.
-The broader publication record is available through Google Scholar, ORCID, and linked external profiles.
+The site organizes the work by research domain on the Research page, with additional context on Scholarly Reception and Media.
+The broader publication record is available through Google Scholar, ORCID, PhilPeople, and linked external profiles.